10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 10.7 Thesis Examination

-- After the preliminary approval of the committee chair, and at least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
+- At least two weeks prior to the scheduled oral defense examination, the student must submit the final thesis/dissertation to each committee member for review and comment.
 The committee's review and comments are discussed at the defense.

-- Upon final submission of the thesis/dissertation to the thesis examiner, the title page is checked for the committee chair's signature, and Form G501B is checked for the signatures of the committee chair, committee members, and the academic unit head.
+- Upon final submission of the thesis/dissertation to the thesis examiner, the title page is checked for the committee chair's signature, and the Final Thesis Approval Form (G501) is checked for the signatures of the committee chair, committee members, and the academic unit head.
 The examiner then reviews the final uploaded thesis/dissertation copy for format and pagination and reads portions of the text for general usage, references, and bibliographic form.
-The signatures on Form G501B indicate that committee members are satisfied with the content of the dissertation and no additional changes are to be made before its final submission to the Editorial Office.
-It is the responsibility of the student and the committee chair to notify the Office of Graduate Academic Affairs of any changes to be made to the membership of the examining committee according to graduate studies committee membership policy.
+The signatures on the Final Thesis Approval Form indicate that committee members are satisfied with the content of the dissertation and no additional changes are to be made before its final submission to the Editorial Office.
+It is the responsibility of the student and the committee chair to notify the Office of Academic Affairs of any changes to be made to the membership of the examining committee according to graduate studies committee membership policy.
 The Thesis Examiner approves the form when the final thesis examination is satisfactory.

 The same committee that approved the preliminary dissertation must also approve the final copy of the dissertation.
 The examination is open to all faculty but only the appointed committee may vote.
 The following rules apply to the oral examination: